WasiqB/coteafs-appium/README.md

 # Getting started with the Framework.
 ## Config file:
 This the heart of this framework.
 It is a yaml file which will have all the settings needed for your tests.
 The framework will try to find System property `coteafs.appium.config` which will have the path of the config file.
-If it is not specified, by default, it will search the file at `src/test/resources/test-config.yaml`.
-If this file is not found, then it will throw `AppiumConfigFileNotFoundException`.
+If it is not specified, by default, it will search the file at `test-config.yaml` under `src/test/resources` directory.
+If this file is not found in that location as well, then it will throw `AppiumConfigFileNotFoundException`.

 ### Supported Server Config List:
 Following is the server config list: